pallavi-bhcf/traffic-rule-system-/README.md

    <li>Documentation and Deployment:  </li><br>

   - Document your code, including details on how to use it, dependencies, and potential configuration options.
-  - If applicable, consider deploying your crowd detection system in a production environment.
+  - If applicable, consider deploying your Traffic Violation  detection system in a production environment.

   <br>